YouTube Faves

 Logo

-Among our many faves of which I express gratitude and thanks to the video creators and hosts are a number of specialized channels providing innovative and insightful takes on conservation and tourism, culture and language revitalization, sky-high drone coverage and real-time proceedings from UN events.
+Among our many faves of which to express gratitude to video creators and sponsors are a mix of specialized channels providing insightful takes on conservation and tourism, culture and language revitalization, sky-high drone coverage, and real-time proceedings from government events.

-For September’s World Tourism Day, Planeta.com will spotlight the YouTube channels that provide virtual tours, walking and biking tours, and in-depth dialogue and conversation.
+What stands out is the ability not just to watch but also to comment and to embed videos.
+Kudos to all of the following:

 Music: Blandas y Tlayudas Band, Cat Empire